krashidov/sdc-p3-Behavioral-Cloning/writeup_template.md

 python drive.py model.h5
 ```

+You can also view the video at run1.mp4

 ####3.
 Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.